neulab/ExplainaBoard/docs/task_conditional_generation.md

 ## Data Preparation

-To perform analysis of your results, usually two types of files should be pre-trained, which we will detailed below.

 ### Format of `Dataset` File
-`Dataset` file usually consists of test samples together with true labels (or references in text generation tasks).
-In this task, the following specific formats are supported (the first two are also called custom datasets)

 * (1) `tsv` (without column names at the first row), see one [example](https://github.com/neulab/ExplainaBoard/blob/main/data/system_outputs/cnndm/cnndm_mini-dataset.tsv)
 ```python